freerange/site/README.md

 The layout for a snip will default to 'application' unless the `render_as` attribute is set to 'Blog' in which case it will default to 'blog'.
 You can override the layout by setting the `layout` attribute.

-The `kind` attribute is used to filter snips in the `ApplicationHelper#list_of` method.
 Only snips with `kind` set to 'blog' or 'show-and-tell' are included in the RSS/Atom feed.

 Setting the `draft` attribute to `true` will mean the snip is not included in any lists or in the RSS/Atom feed.